 Press the trip/fuel button until ODOMETER displays.
 This display shows the distance the vehicle has been driven in either kilometers (km) or miles (mi).
+Pressing the trip odometer reset stem will also display the odometer.

 To switch between English and metric measurements, see "UNITS" earlier in this section.